aidanmathew/aidan-react-website/README.md

 # aidanmathew.github.io

-This repository is a personal project that inspired me as a result of my first internship as a Web Developer Intern!
+This repository is a personal project that inspired me as a result of my Software Engineering Internship working with react!

 Feel free to checkout the github pages at https://aidanmathew.github.io/aidan-react-website/